golioth/developer-training/website/docs/zephyr-training/03_LED/build_blinky.md

     ```

     The build directory was previously used for the `02_helloworld` app, and now
-    we're trying to build the `03_LED` in the same build directory.
+    we're trying to build the `03_LED` app in the same build directory.
 You should
     do one of the following:

     * Add `-p` to the build command for a "pristine" build
     * Remove the `build` directory before building

     <br />Both approaches will have the same effect of using
-    <code>app/build</code> as a clean directory with no leftover build files
+    <code>app/build</code> as a clean directory with no leftover build files.

     :::

-    * Make sure the terminal at the bottom of the VScode window is in the
+    * Make sure the terminal at the bottom of the VS Code window is in the
       `~/zephyr-training/app` folder
     * Run the following code to build the `03_LED` app